United Mine Workers of America v. Bagwell

 United Mine Workers of America v.
-Bagwell, 512 U.S. 821 (1994), was a case in which the United States Supreme Court laid out the constitutional limitations for the use of contempt powers by courts.
+Bagwell, 512 U.S. 821 (1994), was a case in which the United States Supreme Court held that a fine for contempt that could not be purged by compliance with the order of the court was a criminal contempt, and it could not be assessed without a jury trial.

 Facts

 A trial court enjoined striking unions in Virginia from undertaking certain unlawful activities (throwing things, threatening, obstructing, and picketing without supervision); when union members repeatedly violated the injunction, the trial court established a schedule of $100,000 fine for future violent breaches, $20,000 fine for future non-violent breaches; after more violations of the injunction, the trial court ended up assessing $64 million, including $12 million to the plaintiff in the civil case and $52 million to the county and the commonwealth of Virginia.
 The parties settled, but the trial court refused to vacate the fines to be paid to the county and commonwealth.
 The Virginia appellate court reversed the trial court, but the Virginia Supreme Court reversed the appellate court.
 Appeal was then taken to the U.S. Supreme Court.